phenopolis/phenogenon/README.md

       "HP:0007754": 0.7483526819524269
     }
   },
+  # genon_vratios [0,1] look at how effective (relatively) variants with CADD phred score >=15 contribute to hgf
+  # 1: very effective; 0: not at all!
   "genon_vratios": {
     "r": {
+      # macular dystrophy
       "HP:0007754": 0.8851477859029983
     },
     "d": {
       "HP:0007754": 0.9594599287088905
     }
   },
+  # predicted_moi > 0: recessive; predicted_moi < 0: dominant
   "predicted_moi": 0.8872573775123538,

+  # pop_curse_flags look at per moi per HPO level.
+  # it reports if certain POP specific variants are predominantly enriched in a group with moi/HPO
   "pop_curse_flags": {
     "r": {
+      # e.g. we found patients with recessive/HP:0004329 tend to carry variants v1,v2,v3,v4
+      # and v1,v2,v3,v4 seem to have a Jewish descent (inferred from gnomad), it then raises a
+      # ASJ flag.
       "HP:0004329": [
         "ASJ"
       ],